baozouai/vite-plugin-enhance-log/README.md

 ## 🔥 Features

-- Support to log the flog filename,
+- Support to log the log filename, custom filename, highlight filename
+- custom preTip by different logMethod
 - Support to log line
 - Support to log  argument name
 - Support to log separator